seanmiller98/duolingo-swahili-extension/README.md

 Chrome supports Swahili TTS, by which point Duolingo probably will have added audio support anyway.

-### How to contribute ###
+### Contributing ###
-This project is licensed under the MIT license and I strongly encourage anyone to try to improve the extension via pull-requests, but perhaps even more importantly, I recommend to anyone to use this project as a template to create audio extensions for the several other courses offered on Duolingo without audio!
+I strongly encourage anyone to try to improve the extension via pull-requests, but perhaps even more importantly, I recommend to anyone to use this project as a template to create audio extensions for the several other courses offered on Duolingo without audio!

+### License ###
+This project is licensed under the MIT license - see LICENSE.md for more details.

+### Acknowledgements ###
+..* The Duolingo team and course creators for the Swahili course ..* Those responsible for adding SpeechSynthesis and MutationObserver's to HTML5 - none of this would have been possible without either!